loveencounterflow/icql-dba/README.md

-* When a DB is `open()`ed (from a file) with setting `ram: false`, every change to its structure or its business data will be immediately reflected to disk; this, of course, is the regular mode of operation for SQLite and most all RDBMSes and is, hence, known as Continuous Persistency (RP).
+* When a DB is `open()`ed (from a file) with setting `ram: false`, every change to its structure or its business data will be immediately reflected to disk; this, of course, is the regular mode of operation for SQLite and most all RDBMSes and is, hence, known as Continuous Persistency.
   * If the referenced file is non-existant, it will be auto-created unless `create: false` has been specified.
 * Continuous Persistency always uses the [SQLite binary file format](https://sqlite.org/fileformat.html).